AnthonyB28/ctOS/README.md

 Your Workflow
 =============

 Just run `gulp` at the command line in the root directory of this project!
 Edit your TypeScript files in the source/scripts directory in your favorite editor.
-Visual Studio has some additional tools that make debugging, syntax highlighting, and more very easy!
+Visual Studio has some additional tools that make debugging, syntax highlighting, and more very easy.
+WebStorm looks like a nice option as well.

 Gulp will automatically: